smileidentity/recipes/DOCS.md

 If you encounter an error similar to:

 ```
-Error: While trying to resolve module `react-native-rn-wrapper-recipe` from file `/path/to/example/src/App.tsx`,
+Error: While trying to resolve module `react-native-rn-wrap` from file `/path/to/example/src/App.tsx`,
 the package `/path/to/package.json` was successfully found.
 However, this package itself specifies a
 `main` module field that could not be resolved (`/path/to/lib/module/index.js`).
 Indeed, none of these files exist.